ethereum/solidity-blog/_posts/2019-11-04-Eth2-at-ETHWaterloo.md

 - **Validator tracking:** a service that you can point at a validator and it notifies you if the validator is offline.

-## **Research**
+## Research
-- Take the [EE interaction design from Quilt](https://github.com/lightclient/sheth), and extend it with your own experiment.
+- **Take the [EE interaction design from Quilt](https://github.com/lightclient/sheth)**, and extend it with your own experiment.
 (Curious to know more about this?
 Ask us [in the Discord](http://ethwaterloo.com/chat) during the hackathon and we can point you in the right direction)
-- Model state size growth on beaconchain and shards (suggestion: parametrize with constants config, [lodestar](https://github.com/ChainSafe/lodestar) has a [neat TS package](https://github.com/ChainSafe/lodestar/tree/master/packages/eth2.0-config))
+- **Model state size growth on beaconchain and shards** (suggestion: parametrize with constants config, [lodestar](https://github.com/ChainSafe/lodestar) has a [neat TS package](https://github.com/ChainSafe/lodestar/tree/master/packages/eth2.0-config))

 ### **Interested in other bounties or prizes offered by the Ethereum Foundation?**